ssloy/ssloy.github.io/docs/banana/index.md

 In this course, we will ground these ideas in a deceptively simple example inspired by the classic [`gorilla.bas`](https://en.wikipedia.org/wiki/Gorillas_(video_game)) game.
 Behind this iconic setting lies a complete scientific workflow — choosing a model, identifying parameters, simulating outcomes, and interpreting results.
 By working with a familiar and intuitive problem, we can focus on the core principles of scientific computing without being overwhelmed by large codebases or unnecessary technical complexity.

+!!! tip "The takeaway message for the course"
+    Scientific computing is not about writing clever formulas.
+    It is about choosing representations, algorithms, and approximations that fit the question you ask.